-Sipadan, Mabul, Layang-Layang... some of the best diving in the world is found in the rich waters just off the coast of Sabah in Malaysian Borneo From muck diving and macro life to hammerheads and whale sharks, Sabah is a scuba diver's dream!
+Sipadan, Mabul, Layang-Layang...some of the best diving in the world is found in the rich waters just off the coast of Sabah in Malaysian Borneo.
+From muck diving and macro life to hammerheads and whale sharks, Sabah is a scuba diver's dream!
+Here are some of the best spots to check out.

 Just a short, 20-minute speedboat ride from Kota Kinabalu, the islands that make up the Tunku Abdul Rahman Marine Park are an excellent place to start diving in Sabah.
 Five small islands are encompassed by coral reefs situated in shallow water.
 Gentle currents make the Tunku Abdul Rahman Park a great place for novice divers to see a wide variety of life.